ClawCodes/MSD/CS6012/Week2/Day1/Lab5/Questions.md

 This is a bad test case, because the ordering is implicit and the expected output can be different depending on the ordering.
 For example, if the ordering is length of string, then the median would be one of `cat`, `dog`, or `ant`, not `bird`.
 If the ordering is the first character, then the median could be `bird` or `cat` depending on if your median method returns the upper or lower bound when finding the median of an even length set.
-Overall, the test is not explicit enough in what it is testing.
+Overall, the test is not explicit enough in what it is testing and does not prevent ambiguities.

 ### Question 6 - Explain how you could change the test to make it "valid" and explain how you could change the specification so that this is considered a "good" test
 I would change the test to be more explicit in what is being tested and ensure the test case is written in such a way that is unambiguous.